x2dhf/x2dhf/README.md

 is necessary to compile the program.
 The program can be built using the either CMake, or autotools.

-To build x2dhf with CMake, first configure the build with `cmake .`, after which you can build the program with `$ make`.
+To build x2dhf with CMake, first create a build directory with `mkdir objdir` and go to the build directory `cd objdir`.
+Configure the build with `cmake ..`, after which you can build the program with `$ make`.

 To build x2dhf with autotools, run `$ ./autoconf.sh` to generate the configure script, after which run configure `$ ./configure` and make